 GETTING TO WIANG KUM KAM

 The main gate and visitor information centre for Wiang Kum Kam are about 10kms by road to the south of the Old City’s Chiang Mai Gate.
 The site is not on public transport routes.
-It is an easy drive or ride by hire car or motorcycle.
-Another option is to hire a tuk-tuk or songthaew for the trip.
+Visitor can hire a tuk-tuk or songthaew for the trip.
 Most drivers will quote an all-in price for the return trip and waiting time.
+Another option is to rent a car or a motorcycle to get here.

 GETTING AROUND WIANG KUM KAM